What Do Health Care Jobs Pay? Salaries, Job List, and More

 Health care job pay range

 As noted above, there is a wide range of health care jobs and accompanying salaries.
-According to the BLS, the highest-paying health care jobs are physicians and surgeons, who earned a median salary of $208,000 or more in 2021.
-On the lowest end, however, home health and personal care aides made a median salary of $29,430 in 2021 [1].
+According to the BLS, the highest-paying health care jobs are physicians and surgeons, who earned a median salary of $239,200 or more in 2023.
+On the lowest end, however, home health and personal care aides made a median salary of $33,530 in 2023 [1].

-Health care jobs and salaries
+What do health care jobs pay?
+Roles and salaries

 The pay that you can expect to earn in the health care industry is highly dependent on your position.
-To help you get a better idea of the kind of jobs that meet your financial goals, the sections below cover some of the biggest health care areas followed by a list of associated jobs and their salaries.
+To help you get a better idea of the kind of jobs that meet your financial goals, the sections below cover some of the biggest health care areas, followed by a list of associated jobs and their salaries.

 Dentistry